EUROPEAN SYSTEMS

 No.355 is seen near the Muidebrug terminus on one of the many passing loops although the roadway here looks a bit narrow for two sets of lines anyway.
 This line still operates today so presumably the current bigger trams that would dwarf these manage this section OK.

-No.305, another of the 1930 series is at the Moscou terminus and the driver is part through the action of reversing the bow collector.
+No.305, another of the 1930 series is at the Moscou terminus and the conductor is part through the action of reversing the bow collector.
 The traditional Belgian practice of roadside running can be clearly seen.
-In contrast to the Melle route, wrong way running here was in the direction of the city
+In contrast to the Melle route, wrong way running here was in the direction of the city.

-No.359 is seen in Korenmarkt in the central area of Ghent heading for the then as now architecturally impressive Sint Pieters Station
+No. 359 is at Korenmarkt in the central area of Ghent heading for the then, as now, architecturally impressive Sint Pieters Station.

 Passing St Bavos Cathedral.
 No.328 is fitted with brake hoses for use with trailers.
 During our time there we saw no examples of such operation at all although some trailer cars were apparently still retained.
 Although relatively small, ( 20 seats + standees) cars on these services were all operated using conductors then.